 d.
 Inverse Property

 Addition is a foundational concept in mathematics and is used in various fields such as physics, engineering, and finance.
 By understanding the basic concepts and properties of addition, you can perform calculations with ease and accuracy.
-Remember to use the correct notation, apply the properties of addition, and check your work to ensure that your calculations are correct.
+The correct notation, apply the properties of addition, and check your work to ensure that your calculations are correct.